Public Spaces Protection Orders (PSPO) in force

 Breach of any of the current PSPO are considered as an offence and will incur either a Fixed Penalty Notice of £100 or a fine on prosecution in court of no greater than £1000.

 **For those who wish to challenge the local authority’s decision to re-introduce a PSPO, the Anti-social Behaviour, Crime & Policing Act 2014 creates a specific statutory appeal route, which must be followed by ‘interested persons’ (those who live in, work in or regularly visit the relevant area).
-The deadline for issuing a challenge is six weeks from the date the PSPO is made (Order made 1st July 2021) and the relevant venue is the High Court.
+The deadline for issuing a challenge is six weeks from the date the PSPO is made and the relevant venue is the High Court.

 The challenge can be made under two grounds:

-If you require any further information in relation to public space protection orders, please use the contact details below:
+If you require any further information in relation to public space protection orders, please use the contact us.

 East Annexe,